Saucony Peregrine 16 trail running shoe review 2026

 In total, I have tested five pairs, hiking and running 1000+ miles in every condition (snow, ice, mud, rain, wet, dry) imaginable and varied terrain (rock, loose dirt, mud, tundra, mountains, foothills, forest floor).

-I have hiked or ran 300+ miles in the Peregrine 14s, 750+ miles in the Peregrine 15s, and 20+ miles in my new Peregrine 16s.
+I have hiked or ran 300+ miles in the Peregrine 14s, 750+ miles in (two pairs of) the Peregrine 15s, and 60+ miles in my brand new Peregrine 16s.

 What we tested: